AdityaGarg8/T2-Mojave-Ubuntu-Kernel/README.md

 Restart your Mac.

-You may then delete the `/root/work` directory to free up space.
+You may then delete the `/root/work` directory using `sudo rm -r /root/work` to free up space.

 ## Docs